Can different environmental conditions affect personal development for people with diagnosis of Schizophrenia - Qualitative Study - CLICK HERE

 - Other agendas identified by individuals

-We have offered comfortable accommodation with support for two people in a cottage and converted barn situated on a traditional croft (small holding) where we keep pigs, chickens, ducks, geese and turkeys.
-The croft is a 15 minute walk, across common land, to one of the most beautiful beaches on the island and you can hear the sound of the surf in the quiet of the evening.
+We offered comfortable accommodation with support for two people in a cottage and converted barn situated on a traditional croft (small holding) where we keep pigs, chickens, ducks, geese and turkeys.
+The croft was a 15 minute walk, across common land, to one of the most beautiful beaches on the island and you could hear the sound of the surf in the quiet of the evening.

-The house is also close to a community sport centre and swimming pool, post office and shops.
+The house was also close to a community sport centre and swimming pool, post office and shops.
 This was not a holiday.
-There was no charge for coming, but be expected to muck in with helping feed and take care of the animals.
-The house is heated by a Rayburn, you will need to make your own fire every day. the house is comfortable but basic.
-The weather on the island is often windy and can be very wet, but the island has a magical beauty to it as well.
+There was no charge for coming, but you were expected to muck in with helping feed and take care of the animals.
+The house was heated by a Rayburn, you had to make your own fire every day. the house was comfortable but basic.
+The weather on the island is often windy and could be very wet, but the island had a magical beauty to it as well.

-You will be expected to develop a recovery plan & work on that during your stay, a person can stay for anytime between 2 weeks to 3 months.
+You were expected to develop a recovery plan and work on that during your stay, one person could stay for anytime between 2 weeks to 3 months.

 Habost is a small village and is part of Port Ness